 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D does not provide wifi capability.

-Both the 7D and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the E-M5 II have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the E-M5 II was followed by the Olympus E-M5 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Olympus E-M5 II Manual.
+Further information on the features and operation of the 7D and E-M5 II can be found, respectively, in the Canon 7D Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Olympus E-M5 II or vice versa?
 The listing below highlights the relative strengths of the two models.